What are Member Councils?

 What is the leadership structure of a Member Council?

-Each Council consists of a chair; chair-elect; and three vice chairs of education, membership development, and communication.
+Each Council consists of a chair; chair-elect; and three vice chairs of education, membership, and communication.
 To see the current leadership of each member council, click here.

 How do the Councils interact and have a voice in the Academy?